 How Long Can a Pomeranian Be Left Alone?

 Each Teacup Pomeranian puppy is different.
 Some Poms experience severe separation anxiety minutes after being left home alone.
-Others will be fine for short periods (1 or 2 hours), but they’ll have a certain line that, when crossed, panic and fear kicks in.
+Others will be fine for short periods (1 or 2 hours), but they’ll have a certain line that, when crossed, causes panic and fear to kick in.
 Training is always the same.

 What Causes Pomeranian Separation Anxiety?

-Pomeranian puppies may be ok and then face Pomeranian anxiety as they age.
-This is because puppies usually live in the current moment and their minds flit from thought to thought as cognitive recognition isn’t fully developed.
+Pomeranian puppies may be okay and then face Pomeranian anxiety as they age.
+This is because puppies usually live in the current moment, and their minds flit from thought to thought as cognitive recognition isn’t fully developed.

-As they mature, self-awareness, understanding of time, and the ability to know when they’re alone become stronger.
+As they mature, self-awareness, understanding of time, and knowing when they’re alone strengthen.

-Senior dogs can face Pomeranian dog anxiety, often due to health problems making them feel vulnerable and they rely on owners for care more than younger dogs.
+Senior dogs can face Pomeranian dog anxiety, often due to health problems that make them feel vulnerable, and they rely on owners for care more than younger dogs.

 Sight and/or hearing loss is a common problem, amplifying separation anxiety.